code4it-dev/c4it-hugo/content/architecture-note/009-architecture-decision-records/index.md

 Let's see some of the best practices for creating and maintaining ADRs:

-- Use a consistent format and structure for each ADR.
+- Use a **consistent format and structure** for each ADR.
 You can find several templates online.
-- Store ADRs in a text file (even a simple Markdown is file) close to the code base relevant to that decision, or in a central repository if the decision affects multiple code bases.
-In this way, putting the ADRs under source control, you can always review the history of the updates and keep everything tracked.
+- **Store ADRs in a text file close to the code base** relevant to that decision, or in a central repository if the decision affects multiple code bases.
+In this way, by putting the ADRs under source control, you can always review the history of the updates and keep everything tracked.
-- Use a clear and descriptive file name, such as `ADR-001-use-azure-service-bus.md` or `0001-use-azure-service-bus.md`.
+- Use a **clear and descriptive file name**, such as `ADR-001-use-azure-service-bus.md` or `0001-use-azure-service-bus.md`.
-- Keep ADRs concise and focused on one decision per document.
+- Keep ADRs concise and **focused on one decision per document**.
 Add only the necessary info to understand the rationale behind a decision.
-- Update ADRs as the decision evolves or changes over time.
+- **Update ADRs as the decision evolves or changes over time**.
 Include the previous decision and why a change is made.
-- Review ADRs periodically to ensure they are still relevant, accurate, and consistent with the current state of the architecture and the business needs.
+- **Review ADRs periodically to ensure they are still relevant**, accurate, and consistent with the current state of the architecture and the business needs.

-If you want a nice list of ADR templates, have a look at [this Github repository by Joel Parker Henderson](https://github.com/joelparkerhenderson/architecture-decision-record/tree/main/locales/en/templates).
+If you want a nice list of ADR templates, have a look at [this GitHub repository by Joel Parker Henderson](https://github.com/joelparkerhenderson/architecture-decision-record/tree/main/locales/en/templates).

 ## A realistic example of ADR

 Say that we have to pick a cloud provider for our serverless system.
 We need to choose between Azure and AWS.

-Let's see how a ADR describes the existing status, the reasons behind our decision, and also considers the possible drawbacks.
+Let's see how an ADR describes why we chose Azure instead of AWS.
+Notice how the ADR describes the existing status, the reasons behind the decision, and also considers the possible drawbacks.

 ```markdown
 # ADR 001: Use Azure Functions instead of AWS Lambda